SCENES FROM THE FLOOD (2019)

 Janet Feder (solo artist, Fred Frith)

-Guthrie Govan (The Aristocrats, Hans Zimmer Live, Steven Wilson)
+Guthrie Govan (The Aristocrats, Hans Zimmer, Steven Wilson)

 Mike Keneally (Frank Zappa, Joe Satriani, Steve Vai, solo artist)